cda-tum/mqt-ddsim/README.md

 print(counts)
 ```

-The provider currently has five backends:
+The provider currently has seven backends:

 * `qasm_simulator` which simulates the circuit and returns the requested number of shots
 * `statevector_simulator` which also simulates the circuit and returns the statevector along the requested number of shots
 * `hybrid_qasm_simulator` which simulates the circuit in parallel using a hybrid Schrodinger-Feynman technique and returns the requested number of shots
 * `hybrid_statevector_simulator` which also simulates the circuit in parallel using a hybrid Schrodinger-Feynman technique and returns the statevector
+* `path_sim_qasm_simulator` which allows to exploit arbitrary simulation paths for the simulation of the circuit and returns the requested number of shots
+* `path_sim_statevector_simulator` which also allows to exploit arbitrary simulation paths and returns the statevector along the requested number of shots
 * `unitary_simulator` which constructs the unitary functionality of a circuit and returns the corresponding unitary matrix

 A slightly more elaborate example can be found in the notebook [ddsim.ipynb](ddsim.ipynb).